Epimorphisms of 3-manifold groups: The Heegaard genus and -epimorphisms

 Now we turn to the proof of (2).
 If $M$ is fibered with fiber $F$, then we can write $M=F\times [0,4]/(x,0)\sim(\varphi(x),4)$.
 First we consider the case that $M$ is closed.
 Pick two closed disks $P\subset \Sigma$ and $Q\subset \Sigma$ with $P\cap Q=\emptyset$ and $\varphi(Q)\cap P=\emptyset$.
 It is straightforward to see that

-splits $M$ into two handlebodies of genus $2g(F)+1$.
-It follows that we can endow $M$ with a handle-decomposition with one zero-handle and $2g+1$ one-handles.
+splits $M$ into two handlebodies of genus $2g(F)+1=b_1(F)+1$.
+It follows that we can endow $M$ with a handle-decomposition with one zero-handle and $2g+1=b_1(F)+1$ one-handles.
 Now we consider the case that $M$ has non-empty boundary.
 We pick a closed disk $P\subset F$.
-Then the image of $F\times [0,1]\cup P\times [1,3]\cup F\times [3,4]$ in $M$ can be written as a handlebody with one 0-cell and $2g+1$ 1-cells.
-Furthermore $M$ can be built out of this handlebody by attaching 2-cells and 3-cells.
-It follows that $h(M)\leq 2g(F)+1$. \end{proof}
+Then the image $X$ of $F\times [0,1]\cup P\times [1,3]\cup F\times [3,4]$ in $M$ is homeomorphic to the handle body $F\times [-1,1]$ together with one extra one-handle.
+Put differently, $X$ be written as a handlebody with one zero-handle and $b_1(F)+1$ one-handles.
+We can view $F$ as obtained from the disk by attaching $b_1(F)$ one-handles.
+It is now straightforward to see that $M$ can be built out of $X$ by attaching $b_1(F)$ two-handles.
+It follows that $h(M)\leq b_1(F)+1$. \end{proof}

 The following proposition plays the r\^ole of Proposition~\ref{prop:rank-fibered}.

 \begin{proposition} Let $M$ be a 3-manifold.
 Furthermore let $\phi\in H^1(M;\Z)=\hom(\pi,\Z)$ be a primitive fibered class with corresponding fiber $F$.
 Given $n\in \N$ we denote by $M_n$ the cover of $M$ corresponding to $\ker(\pi_1(M)\xrightarrow{\phi}\Z\to \Z/n)$.
 For any $n$ we have